Ji-Man Choi Player Props: Pirates vs. Phillies

-Ji-Man Choi and his .323 on-base percentage over his past 10 games (112 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Philadelphia Phillies and Aaron Nola on July 29 at 7:05 PM ET.
+The Pittsburgh Pirates, including Ji-Man Choi and his .679 slugging percentage over his past 10 games, take on starter Cristopher Sanchez and the Philadelphia Phillies at PNC Park, Sunday at 1:35 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Phillies.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Phillies.

 Ji-Man Choi Game Info & Props vs. the Phillies